a920604a/coursera-bk/Deeplearnnig.ai/Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization/W1A3/Gradient_Checking.md

     Checks if backward_propagation_n computes correctly the gradient of the cost output by forward_propagation_n

     Arguments:
-    parameters -- python dictionary containing your parameters "W1", "b1", "W2", "b2", "W3", "b3":
+    parameters -- python dictionary containing your parameters "W1", "b1", "W2", "b2", "W3", "b3"
-    grad -- output of backward_propagation_n, contains gradients of the cost with respect to the parameters. x -- input datapoint, of shape (input size, 1) y -- true "label"
+    grad -- output of backward_propagation_n, contains gradients of the cost with respect to the parameters X -- input datapoint, of shape (input size, number of examples) Y -- true "label"
     epsilon -- tiny shift to the input to compute approximated gradient with formula(1)

     Returns: